ericDeCourcy/Notes/On-Utopia.md

 update 2/28/26:
 I asked 3 or so more people about what we need more of, how to improve the world, generally, and their immediate answers were all just "love".

 Is it really this simple?
-I can't help but feel like its a fairy tale answer, based on what people say and do in movies.
+I can't help but feel like its a fairy tale answer, based on what people say and do in movies, and not on real life.

 ## Characteristics of a "Utopia"